beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 complete examples of the standard library function calls to help refresh your memory whenever needed.
 Good for reading over a bowl of cereal or other time.

+Finally, glancing at the index (if you're reading the print version), the reference section entries are italicized.

 ## Platform and Compiler